shxwheen/facial-recognition/README.md

 `Attendance.py` uses your webcam to recognize faces in real time and mark attendance in `Attendance.csv`.

 - Place reference images of known people in the `images/` folder.
-The filename (without extension) will be used as the person's name.
 - When a known face is detected by the webcam, their name and the current time will be recorded in `Attendance.csv`.

 ### Usage